-We provide a comprehensive suite of insurance and non-insurance title, closing and settlement services for purchase, refinance and home equity transactions to mortgage lenders, mortgage investors and GSEs as well as directly to consumers for residential mortgage loans.
+We provide a comprehensive suite of insurance and non-insurance title, real estate closing and real estate settlement services for residential purchase, refinance, REO and home equity transactions to mortgage lenders, mortgage investors and GSEs as well as directly to consumers for residential mortgage loans.

 Title insurance is a contract of indemnity for losses stemming from a covered defect in title to real property, such as adverse ownership interests, liens, or other encumbrances, that predates the policy and is not otherwise excluded or excepted from coverage.
-Our title policies are issued following a determination of insurability, which is based on a title search that may include review of the public land records, court filings, maps, surveys, previously issued title policies, and any other documentation that may contain information concerning interests in real property.
+Our title policies are issued following a determination of the insurability of title, which is based on a title search that may include review of the public land records, court filings, maps, surveys, previously issued title policies, and any other documentation that may contain information concerning interests in real property.

-There are two types of title insurance policies.
+There are two types of title insurance policies-lenders' policies and owners' policies.
 Lenders' policies insure the validity and priority of the insured mortgage and typically provide coverage up to the outstanding mortgage loan balance, until the loan is paid off.
 Owners' policies are issued directly to the real estate purchaser and provide coverage to the owner in an amount equal to the purchase price of the property.
 Both types of policies are issued for a one-time premium paid at closing of the home purchase.
 Premium amounts vary across jurisdictions and also depend on the amount of coverage given and the type of policy being issued.

 Losses on policies occur in the form of claims payouts and/or the cost of defending or establishing title.
-Title claims may arise from a number of factors, such as title search and examination errors, fraud, forgery, incorrect legal descriptions, and failure to pay off existing liens.
+Title claims may arise from a number of factors, such as title search and examination errors, fraud, forgery, incorrect legal descriptions, and failure to identify existing liens.
 Title insurers are also responsible for the cost of defending the insured in litigation alleging covered title defects, regardless of the merits of the allegations.